All Good (album): Background and release

+Critical reception

-Critical receptionAll Good received favorable response from OPM critics, being described as Nina's "strongest album in years."
+All Good received favorable response from OPM critics, being described as Nina's "strongest album in years."
 Remy Umerez of Journal emphasized the singer's commercial charisma by saying that "[Nina] set the bar high for female singers of her generation with the multi-platinum success of her solo albums in the mid-2000s" and praised the album's sound, stating "A more mature Nina is what people will hear [...]
 All Good is a suite of beautiful songs."
 She complimented the original songs, including the Tagalog ballad "Paano" which she called "heart-tugging."
 Yugel Losorata of The Philippine Star shared the same opinion on Nina's commercial success, commenting "[Nina] has done her first all-OPM package for her new CD, reflecting her mindset of thanking back the local music scene that has provided her blessings other lady acts can only dream of."
 However, he criticized the first official single "Sa Isang Tingin", calling it a "safe choice for radio airplay" due to the song's "strong melody somewhat influenced by high-recall Tagalog songs of the yesteryears."
 Losorata praised the title track and "Pinilit Kong Limutin Ka", stating "the latter two have more melodic appeal than the first single."